 Electricity Safety Concern

-Where the Informant refers to an electricity safety concern e.g. sparks emitting from equipment, the Service Provider will immediately contact the relevant electricity distributor network operator.
+Where the Informant refers to an electricity safety concern e.g. sparks emitting from equipment, the Service Provider will immediately ask that the Informant contact the relevant electricity distributor network operator.
+If they refuse then the Service provider will make contact with the relevant electricity distributor network operator.

 Other safety concerns which could trigger a call being referred to the electricity distributor network operator include,:

 damaged equipment or cables,